mrbusche/backseatfan.com/_posts/2011-02-17-black-griffin-hits-head-on-backboard.md

   </p>

   <p>
-    Although, this isn't the only time this has happened to Blake Griffin&#8230;
+    Although, this isn't the only time this has happened to Blake Griffin?
   </p>

   <p>